roman-milk/roman-milk.github.io/football-bet-ftw.md

  I groaned.
 "In bed?"

  "No. C'mon, lazy, our time is ticking away.
 You're not bored with me yet are you."
-Report_Story #5